This post may contain affiliate links.

 Using the Resurrection Eggs

-Inside each egg, write/type out the scripture listed below on small strips of paper and put the small item inside the egg.
+Inside each of the plastic eggs, place one of the scriptures listed below on small strips of paper and put the matching small item inside the egg.

 I like to hide the eggs around the room for the kids to find.
 Once they find them all, you can take turns opening them and reading the scripture, and showing the object that is inside.